Bojarajan073/data-version-control/README.md

 model.h5

-The model can be tracked using DVC while the actual large file is stored in remote storage.
+The model metadata can be tracked through Git while the actual model can be stored in remote storage.

-Project Example
+Project Architecture

-The example in this project uses a customer churn dataset:
+This project uses a customer churn dataset:

 customer_churn.csv

-The overall architecture is:
+The architecture is:

                   GitHub
                      │
           ┌──────────┴──────────┐
           │                     │
      Python Code          .dvc Metadata
                                 │
                                 ↓
                                DVC
                                 │
                                 ↓
                        Amazon S3 Bucket
                                 │
                                 ↓
                        customer_churn.csv

-The Git repository contains the DVC metadata, while the actual dataset is stored in S3.
+The important distinction is:

+GitHub
+ │
+ ├── Python code
+ ├── Configuration
+ ├── Documentation
+ └── customer_churn.csv.dvc
+          │
+          ↓
+         DVC
+          │
+          ↓
+     Amazon S3
+          │
+          └── Actual dataset

 Prerequisites

-Before starting, make sure the following are available:
+Before starting, make sure the following are installed or available:

 Git
 DVC
-Homebrew (for macOS installation)
+Homebrew (macOS)
+AWS CLI
 AWS account
 Amazon S3 bucket

-AWS credentials with appropriate S3 permissions
+You also need AWS credentials with appropriate permissions to access the S3 bucket.

-For this project, the S3 bucket is:
+The S3 bucket used in this project is:

 dvc-mlops-poc

-Important: The AWS credentials must have permission to access the S3 bucket before running dvc push or dvc pull.

 Installing DVC
+macOS

-On macOS, DVC can be installed using Homebrew.
+Install DVC using Homebrew:

 brew install dvc